Before you start

 Keep in mind what you are trying to achieve, which should be their safety, well-being and quality of life.

-- they refuse to talk
+If they refuse to talk

 You might not be the right person to be having the conversation with them.
 Ask if there is someone else they would prefer to talk to.
-This could be another relative, their GP or someone in a similar situation.
+This could be another friend or relative, their GP or someone in a similar situation.

-- they deny that there is a problem
+If they deny there is a problem

-They might not realise that they need help or they might be finding it hard to accept that they have an illness or their condition is getting worse.
+They might not realise that they need help, or they might be finding it hard to accept that they have an illness or their condition is getting worse.
 Give examples of things you have noticed and reassure them that they can get help.
 You might want to leave the conversation and come back to it later when they’ve had time to reflect.

 People can be angry because they are afraid, embarrassed or defensive.
-It may be that your relative is upset about their situation, rather than by you bringing it up.
+It may be that your friend or relative is upset about their situation, rather than by you bringing it up.
 Take your time.
 This is difficult for them, and they will need time and space to accept and process their changing circumstances.

-Physical issues can make it more difficult for some people to communicate, for example if your relative has had a stroke or they are living with dementia.
+Physical issues can make it more difficult for some people to communicate.
+For example, if your relative has had a stroke or they are living with dementia.
 You can get advice or support on communicating in this kind of situation from organisations that deal with specific conditions, such as the Stroke Association, Alzheimer's Society or Parkinson's UK.